Thallumaala: Plot

-Summary

-The narrative begins with a fight between Wazim and S.I.
-Reji in a garage, where Wazim narrates about the fight, which happened 2 years back during Wazim's wedding with popular vlogger Fathima Beepaathu Beevi.
-Due to the fight, Wazim becomes an infamous internet celebrity with the title Manavaalan.
-Two years before, Wazim meets his friends - Jamshi, Vikas and Rajesh.
-The friendship between Jamshi and Wazim begun due to a fight in a Masjid that happened due to Wazim stepping on Jamshi's shoes.
-Later they both, along with Wazim's old friend Sathar, leave for a football match, which is interrupted by the fight between Vikas and Rajesh.
-As the trio joins in the fight, the friendship circle expanded.
+Wazim meets his friends - Jamshi, Vikas and Rajesh.
+The friendship between Jamshi and Wazim happened due to a fight in a Masjid after Wazim stepped on Jamshi's shoes.
+Later, Wazim, Jamshi and Wazim's old friend Sathar leave for a football match, which gets interrupted by a fight between Vikas and Rajesh.
+Wazim, Jamshi and Sathar join the fight and the friendship circle expands.

-Few days later, Wazim's father Abdullah runs a cinema theatre, where he meets Beepaathu and they become friends.
-Beepathu invites Wazim for a shop inauguration, but couldn't attend due to the fights with Jamshi, Vikas, and Rajesh.
-Later the friends meet Omega Babu to settle the score for Jamshi, but they couldn't settle the score as Wazim slapped Siyad, with whom Wazim has another score to settle.
-Later, Sathar brings Beepathu to Wazim's theatre to watch a film, but Siyad and his gang intervene, where another fight erupts, leading to the theatre's destruction.
-Eventually, Wazim was sent to Dubai.
+Wazim meets Fathima Beepaathu Beevi, a vlogger, at a theatre owned by his father Abdullah, where they become friends.
+Beepathu invites Wazim for a shop inauguration, but he is unable to make it due to the fight with Jamshi, Vikas and Rajesh.
+Later, the friends meet Omega Babu, an arrogant goon, to settle an old score for Jamshi, but they could not make it as Wazim slaps Beepathu's cousin brother Siyad with whom Wazim has another score to settle.
+Later, Sathar brings Beepathu to Wazim's theatre to watch Vikram Vedha, but Siyad and his gang intervene, where another fight erupts, leading to the theatre's destruction and Abdullah sending Wazim to Dubai.